microsoft/BuildTourHack/stories/5/512a_Unity.md

     ![3D objects tool](images/512a_19.png)

 5. Double click the NoseRotator script in the Project view to edit the code.
 You can use the Unity Preferences (**Edit->Preferences**) to set what Editor you want to use.
 I set it up to use Visual Studio.
-6. The script got two functions by default, Start() and Update().
+6. The script has two functions by default, Start() and Update().
 Start is called once when the app launches, and Update() is called every frame.
 Since we will animate this nose, we want to rotate it slightly every time Update is called.
 In Update(), add the following line:

     ```csharp